DunZek/Class5Practice/static/collections/trafficControl/2021-01-31-red-light-left-turns.md

 correctAnswer: When safely turning from a one-way street onto another.
 incorrectAnswer1: When a sign prohibits it.
 incorrectAnswer2: When turning from a one-way street onto a two-way street.
-incorrectAnswer3: When you're driving underwater safely, and
+incorrectAnswer3: When you're driving safely underwater.
 ---